Create a Teaching Garden with David Sobel’s 7 Design Principles for Children and Nature

 Sobel notes, ” Finding shortcuts, figuring out what’s around the next bend, following a map to a secret event.
 Children have an inborn desire to explore local geographies.
 Developing a local sense of place leads organically to a bioregional sense of place and hopefully a biospheric consciousness.”

 Do you include activities that require map making?
-Does your Outdoor Classroom have a scavenger hunt?
+Does your Outdoor Classroom and/or Backyard Teaching Garden have a scavenger hunt?
 Home-made stepping stones?
 Do you have activities that have children following directions, seeking and finding, and sequencing and ordering of events?

 Principle 5: Special Places